sjbennett123/polarlarp/content/current_writeups/something_told_me/_index.md

   - Players are captured by the lord of the woods cultisists and stricken with Paranoia

 number_of_cast_members: 5
-Roles: Lord of the Woods (Visual Effects Only/Spawn Point), 4 Lord of the Woods Cultists

 Props:
   - Black Robes